AVSimulation/SCANeR-Quick-Starts/Pages/HT_configure_visual/HT_configure_visual.md

 * *Position*: The coordinates of the *bottom left* corner in pixels, from the *bottom left* corner of the screen.
 * *Resolution*: The size in pixels.

-So in order to cover a Full HD display:
+So in order to cover a Full HD display, use the following settings:
 ```
 [VISUAL_SHOWSIM:1]
 Position    = 0 0